ViranRanaraja/TicTacToe-Discord-Bot/README.md

 **Short Description**

 This discord bot is created to play tictactoe with your friends on discord.
 Used discord.py for command controls.
 Used python language to create the bot.
+Hosted on Heroku servers.

 This is what the bot looks like: